Some companies buy the purest IPA they can get, which is called “reagent grade” IPA. They use this to try to solve the fiber cleaning problem.

 Plus, even if they do all that, it still doesn’t change the other problems with IPA alcohol, such as the slow-drying nature and the flammability and the smell.

 In short, IPA is yesterday’s news.
-It’s time to upgrade.
+It’s time to upgrade to cleaning fluid engineered for fiber optic end face cleaning.

 This photomicrograph shows the diffraction pattern of a thin liquid contamination on the end-face, most likely alcohol